 The protest will go beyond their clothes, too.
-NBC News reported Wednesday that some Democrats are inviting survivors and advocates as their guests.
+NBC News reported earlier this month that some Democrats are inviting survivors and advocates as their guests.
 (Lawmakers are allowed to bring one guest to the event.)

 In the aftermath of the Harvey Weinstein exposé, several elected officials have been accused of sexual misconduct and the allegations against President Donald Trump have resurfaced.
 It has led to some of them stepping down or announcing they won't seek re-election.
 And lawmakers in both chambers, many of them women, have been pushing for new legislation to combat sexual harassment and other types of abuses.